pali-sutta-readings/pali-sutta-readings.github.io/README.md

 Ctrl + Shift +P : html (Clipboard HTML to org)
-Note: When making new file stop and restart watcher (Ctrl+c) (make convert) To make a draft (ie. not published), insert on top #+ draft: t To publish on Github website: on Terminal: make publish localhost:8000 → local preview
+Note: When making new file stop and restart watcher (Ctrl+c) (make convert) To make a draft (ie. not published), insert on top #+ draft: t To publish on Github website: on Terminal: make publish

+make preview
+opens localhost:8000 → local preview